zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 ```

-As an example, to backup a volume named `volume1`, you would use something like:
+As an example, to back up a volume named `volume1`, you would use something like:

 ```text
 pxctl cloudsnap backup volume1 --cred-id 82998914-5245-4739-a218-3b0b06160332